Shree0605/Netflix-Clone/README.md

 # Netflix Clone

-A Netflix clone project that replicates the home page from scratch using HTML, CSS
+A Netflix clone project that replicates the home page from scratch using HTML and CSS.

 ## Screenshots